Mali Junta Launches consultation Amid Pressure Over Handover - UrduPoint

 The so-called June 5 Movement, which engineered the wave of anti-Keita protests, is split.

-Some voices argue in favor of giving the military a long handover in order to tackle the problems that have driven the country to the brink.
+Some voices argue in favour of giving the military a long handover in order to tackle the problems that have driven the country to the brink.

 Others say that this would simply worsen instability -- four more Malian troops were killed in an attack on the eve of the talks -- and set a poor example for democracy in West Africa.